 In addition, women with dependent children under the age of three who are self-employed or employed by others are entitled to a deduction of up to EUR 1 200 per year for each child in that age group.
 An additional EUR 1 000 will be added to this deduction if the worker has paid childcare costs in nursery schools during the fiscal year.
 This aid is not limited by the worker's income.

-The Autonomous Communities apply different tax deductions in the autonomous phase of personal income tax for birth or adoption and for educational expenses: Financial support to families through tax deductions by educational authorities.
-See also: Practical Handbook of Income Taxes, Guide to Social Aids and Services for Families.
+The Autonomous Communities apply different tax deductions in the autonomous phase of personal income tax for birth or adoption and for educational expenses.

 Specific financial support

-In addition, there is specific financial support for:
+In addition, there is specific financial support for the following target groups:

 - single-parent families;